Volunteers don't always have loads of time. By making guiding work for them, you can maximise their hours and skills

 Creating flexibility in your unit

-If a volunteer is only available occasionally, give them the option of joining a unit rota or a district pool of volunteers.
-For example, they could support several units as a Treasurer, or get involved in a single one-off event such as a residential.
+If a volunteer is only available occasionally, give them the option of joining a unit rota, a district pool of volunteers or become a district/division/county helper.
+For example, they could support several units as a treasurer, or get involved in a single one-off event such as a residential.

 Switch-up timings - holding your meetings on a monthly or fortnightly basis could make guiding more flexible both for girls and volunteers.
 You could even hold your meeting on a weekend, such as a Saturday morning Guide unit.